lter/LTER-core-metabase/docs/populate.md

 Note that the VIEWs abstraction layer and `MetaEgress` support both approaches (minimal, document-only, and normalized, modelled).

+<a id="schema-mb2eml_r"></a>
+# Schema `mb2eml_r`

+Nothing to do here.
+The only table is `boilerplate`.
+See section above.
+Everything else is VIEWs for `MetaEgress`.

+<a id="schema-pkg_mgmt"></a>
+# Schema `pkg_mgmt`

+There are a lot of tables in this schema; however as of 2020-01-10, we have not critically reviewed these tables for their usefulness beyond SBC/MCR LTER.

+The only table whose information can be exposed to EML via `MetaEgress` is `pkg_mgmt.maintenance_changehistory`.

+Another table of note is `version_tracker_metabase`.
+This tracks changes to the schema of your installation of LTER-core-metabase itself.
+Due to the evolving nature of the schema, any one installation of metabase will eventually need to be updated with patches.
+It's our team practice to write an INSERT statement to this table in each patch, and so by executing the patches on your installation, this table records the patches and the time installed.

+<a id="schema-schema_annotation"></a>
+# Schema `schema_annotation`

+This schema contains tables to annotate your datasets and table attributes with semantic annotations from established ontologies.
+The same rules of thumb about table prefixes and population order from before apply here.

+<a id="known-wonkinesses-and-workarounds"></a>
 ### Known wonkinesses and workarounds

+<a id="issues-specific-to-dbeaver"></a>
 #### Issues specific to DBeaver

 The pilcrow/paragraph symbol/backwards P. Not sure how these materialize in DBeaver but they do.
 If present, exported metadata doesn't look any different, but if present in "filename" type columns, files cannot be located.
 Cannot be deleted by itself, so re-enter the whole field.